Calendar of Events in the History of English Billiards and Snooker

 March 13th 1991.
 Snooker.

 Ronnie O'Sullivan became the youngest player (aged 15 years and 97 days) to make a competitive maximum 147 break during the Southern Area quarter-finals of the 1991 English Amateur Snooker Championship.
-He held this record for 13 years, see below.
+He held this record for 13 years, see the next entry.

 March 13th 2004.
 Snooker.